Pontryagin Neural Operator for Solving Parametric General-Sum Differential Games: Pontryagin Neural Operator

-\paragraph{Remarks.} PNO does not require offline data collection through solving BVPs and thus avoids typically convergence issues encountered in solving differential games with multiple local equilibria and slow convergence dynamics.
-While a full PAC learning proof of PNO is not yet available, our results suggest that PNO achieves more data-efficient learning of values and policies than an existing hybrid method that takes advantage of informative samples that reveal structures of the value or costate landscapes.
-One hypothesis for the success of PNO is that it decomposes the value landscape into (terminal) boundaries and value dynamics along trajectories (a Lagrangian perspective), i.e., the hard-to-learn value with large Lipschitz constant can potentially be learned more effectively when each of its components, namely, the continuous boundary, continuous trajectories, and discontinuous value dynamics, are easy to learn given the others.
-We note that the improvement in data-efficiency of PINN through the method of characteristics has been discussed in \citep{mojgani2023kolmogorov} for 2D convection-diffusion and Burger's equations, but not yet in the context of high-dimensional HJ equations for optimal control or differential games.
+\paragraph{Remarks.} PNO does not require offline data collection through solving BVPs and thus avoids typical convergence issues encountered in solving differential games with multiple local equilibria and slow convergence dynamics.
+While a full probably approximately correct (PAC) learning proof of PNO is not yet available, our results suggest that PNO achieves more data-efficient learning of values and policies than an existing hybrid method that takes advantage of informative samples that reveal structures of the value or costate landscapes.
+One hypothesis for its success is that PNO decomposes the value landscape into (terminal) boundaries and value dynamics along trajectories (a Lagrangian perspective), i.e., the hard-to-learn value with large Lipschitz constant can potentially be learned more effectively when each of its components, namely, the continuous boundary, continuous trajectories, and discontinuous value dynamics, are easy to learn given the others.
+We note that the improvement in data-efficiency of PINN through the method of characteristics has been discussed in \cite{mojgani2023kolmogorov} for 2D convection-diffusion and Burger's equations, but not yet in the context of high-dimensional HJ equations for optimal control or differential games.